eHealthAfrica/aether/aether-common-library/aether/common/multitenancy/README.md

 #### `MtModelAbstract`

 The `settings.MULTITENANCY_MODEL` class must extend this abstract model class.
-It includes the necessary methods to check permissions and to assign the objects to the realms.
+It includes the necessary methods to check permissions and to add the objects to the realms.

 Defined methods: